 - In 1996, the Center was given the Santa Fe Community Foundation Piñon Award for providing program excellence to the community.

-- SFMC worked with the Utah Department of Corrections to develop the standards for wilderness programs operating in the State of Utah with juvenile corrections populations.
-The Santa Fe Mountain Center was the first wilderness adventure program in the United States to receive certification from the State of Utah.
+- TMC worked with the Utah Department of Corrections to develop the standards for wilderness programs operating in the State of Utah with juvenile corrections populations.
+The Mountain Center was the first wilderness adventure program in the United States to receive certification from the State of Utah.

 - Television features on NBC’s Today Show, Australian Sixty Minutes, National Public Television’s “Checking it Out”, Gannett Broadcasting, and Denver Public Television’s KBDI.